isaacvandor/rosonrhel/README.md

 ## Other Attempts:

 ### ROS Using Docker Containerization
-Failed because Docker install on RHEL7 is unsupported at the moment
+Failed because Docker install on RHEL7 is *technically* unsupported at the moment (see below)

 * [Docker for RHEL Installation Instructions](docs.docker.com/engine/installation/linux/rhel/)
 * [Running ROS using Docker](https://store.docker.com/images/ros)